lgmorand/training-aks-lab2/_entries/03-01 manifest.md

           env:
             - name: GREETEE
               value: AKS
-       imagePullSecrets: # credentials to connect to your registry
+       imagePullSecrets: # credentials to connect to your registry.
+ONLY required if not using an attached Azure Container Registry
-       - name: harbor-pull
+       - name: registry-pull
 ```

 {% endcollapsible %}